Most evangelical Christians claim that the salvation equation is:

 Jesus + sinner’s contribution = everything

 Now, the sinner’s contribution can be anything from praying “the Sinner’s Prayer” to getting baptized in water to confessing with their mouth that “Jesus is Lord,” or it can be something as simple as choosing to believe the Gospel or choosing to have faith in Christ or choosing to “accept the gift of salvation” (whatever that means to them).
-It really doesn’t matter what their required contribution is, though; having to do something in order to be saved turns salvation into a transaction between themselves and God, which ultimately makes it salvation by works — even if it’s seemingly as small a work as having to make the right choice — as well as salvation by self (or at least partly salvation by self).
+It really doesn’t matter what you believe their required contribution is, though, because having to do something in order to be saved turns salvation into a transaction between themselves and God, which ultimately makes it salvation by works — even if it’s seemingly as small a work as having to make the right choice — as well as salvation by self (or at least partly salvation by self).
 If one can’t be saved without having to do something, even if that something is just having to choose to believe the right thing, it’s still something (a contribution to their own salvation on top of what Jesus accomplished) that is required to be done by the sinner in order to be saved.
-And if there’s something the sinner has to do in order to be saved, it certainly isn’t “Jesus + nothing = everything” since one can hardly call having to choose to believe the right thing “nothing” (if it actually were nothing, we wouldn’t have to choose to believe anything).
+And if there’s something the sinner has to do in order to be saved, it certainly isn’t “Jesus + nothing = everything” since one can hardly call having to choose to believe the right thing “nothing” (if it actually were nothing, we wouldn’t have to do anything).

 As Martin Zender put it in the description for his MZTV 738 video, entitled Sinner’s Prayer Nightmare: